Always-Sahi-Consultancy/Website-Training/Training/Rupali/Questions/Day-06/README.md

 3. Task 3 is to design a simple XHTML page.
 No need to design any material inside the body.The syntax of this task should be with respect to XHTML conditions.

-The solutions shalll be uploaded by 18:00 28, September 2021.
+The solutions shalll be uploaded by 18:00 05, October 2021.

 Thank you.